Cool Cymru: England at Wembley

-The match was the last ever Five nations game, and Wales' last home game before the Millennium Stadium was complete.
-BBC Wales had attracted controversy for trailing their coverage of the match with Kelly Jones of the Stereophonics penning a song entitled "As long as We Beat The English."
-The song was viewed by some as antagonistic or jingoistic, but was praised by others as showing the pride Wales was now displaying in the BBC's "year of Cool Cymru".
+A song detailed Wales' recent losses and suggested that the losses would be forgotten with victory over England, and was viewed by some commentators in England and Wales as antagonistic or jingoistic.
+However, the song also received praise as showing the pride Wales was now displaying in the BBC's "year of Cool Cymru".
 The build-up to the match also featured Tom Jones and Max Boyce as well as traditional Welsh choirs.

-With a much fancied England aiming to complete a Grand Slam, and leading by 6 points with 3 minutes left, Scott Gibbs 'sidestepped' three players for the try, with man of the match Neil Jenkins kicking the conversion to win the match 32-31.
-Gibbs's try is one of the most celebrated in Welsh history, and was played at many events such as that year's Stereophonics concert at Morfa, Swansea.
+With a much fancied England aiming to complete a Grand Slam they looked by far the better team for much of the game, but only lead Wales by 6 points with 3 minutes left.
+With Wales' final attacking play, Scott Quinnell passed the ball to Scott Gibbs who memorably broke through England's defensive line, ran around one defender, side-stepped another and crossed for one of the most celebrated tries in Welsh rugby history.
+Man of the match Neil Jenkins kicked the conversion to win the match by a single point.
+Gibbs's try has since become one of the most celebrated in Welsh history, being replayed at many events such as that year's Stereophonics concert at Morfa, Swansea.

 World Cup and Millennium Stadium

-With rugby becoming a professional sport in 1995 and Wales winning their bid to host the 1999 World Cup, the Welsh Rugby Union was able to finance redevelopment of the old National Stadium into the Millennium Stadium.
-The project was completed in June 1999 and foreshadowed more redevelopment in Cardiff and Cardiff Bay.
-The stadium is seen by many as one of the few lasting legacies of the era of Cool Cymru, and was a major factor in Cardiff's urban renewal.
-The stadium has contributed between £100m-£135m to the cities economy every year since its construction.
+With rugby becoming a professional sport in 1995 and Wales winning the bid to host the 1999 World Cup, the Welsh Rugby Union was able to finance redevelopment of the old National Stadium.
+The project was costed at £121 million and was partially funded by £46 million from the Millennium Commission, as such the new development was named the Millennium Stadium.

+The project was completed by June 1999 in time to host the opening ceremony of the World Cup and seven matches including the World Cup Final.
+The development also foreshadowed more redevelopment in Cardiff and Cardiff Bay.
+The development was a major part of Cardiff's urban renewal.
+The stadium has contributed between £100m-£135m to the city's economy every year since its construction.